wuwushrek/TayLaNets/README.md

 This module seeks to provide training algorithms and deep neural networks architectures able to:

-- Solve with outstanding accuracy Ordinary Differential Equations (ODE) from trajectories (when the ODEs are known)
+- Solve with outstanding accuracy ODE from trajectories (when the ODEs are known)

 - Learn both the underlying differential equation (and how to solve it) of an unknwon dynamcal system from sampled trajectories